 COVID-19 letting agent and landlord relationship The relationship between landlords & agents, even those that were once friendly have been tested during the COVID-19 period.

 An increasing number of landlords have complained, that their letting agent has received rents but are failing to pass the rent to them.

 This reminds me of a large national retail chain CEO saying he was not going to pay any rent for at least the next few months.
-He went onto to say its simple economics, to pay my staff or the rent, it is essential to retain my staff.
+He went on to say its simple economics, to pay my staff or the rent, it is essential to retain my staff.

 Under COVID-19, letting agents and landlords alike are feeling the financial squeeze.
 It would seem some letting agents under economic challenging times too are opting to pay their staff rather than the landlord.

 Overview of complaints against letting agents

 Not that long ago, letting agents were able to operate without membership to a government-approved redress scheme.

 Before the government redress scheme, if a complaint against a letting could not be resolved, then that was the end of the matter.
 The tenant and or the landlord could not take the issue any further save for legal action.

 Due to the new legislation, if your letting agent is unable to positively resolve your complaint within eight weeks, then you will be able to take the complaint further using the dispute resolution service of the redress scheme.

 There are many good letting agents with business values based on honesty, integrity, and hard work.

 These letting agents are diligent in finding a suitable tenant for the property.

-Legislation which came into force from October 1st, 2014 requires all letting agents be a member of one of two independent government-approved redress schemes.
+Legislation that came into force on October 1st, 2014 requires all letting agents be a member of one of two independent government-approved redress schemes.

-The Property Ombudsman (TPO) The Property Redress Scheme (PRS) These schemes provide an excellent free dispute resolution services; the decision made by an independent redress scheme is binding on all parties.
+The Property Ombudsman (TPO) The Property Redress Scheme (PRS) These schemes provide excellent free dispute resolution services; the decision made by an independent redress scheme is binding on all parties.